2011–2012 Kurdish protests in Turkey: March

-Demonstrations spread to İstanbul, İzmir, Silopi, and Antalya by 27 March.
+Demonstrations spread to Istanbul, İzmir, Silopi, and Antalya by 27 March.
 Protest camps also sprang up in Tunceli, Muş, Van, and Ağrı.
 Several dozen protesters were arrested.

 Protest leader and MP Selahattin Demirtaş said that the Peace and Democracy Party was determined to carry out civil disobedience actions across the Kurdish region and condemned the governor of Diyarbakır Province for declaring the protests unlawful.
 Fellow Kurdish leader Ahmet Türk said they will continue the sit-in action despite the pressure from the Turkish authorities.
 "The prime minister who sends greetings to Tahrir Square while sending tanks and gas bombs at us should know that the [Kurdish] people have been seeking their freedom in their [own] Tahrir Squares," said Demirtaş, referring to Prime Minister Recep Tayyip Erdoğan and his favorable stance toward Egyptian revolutionaries.